mapbox/cpp/glossary.md

-# Building C++
+# C++ Glossary

-This is an opinionated glossary of terms developed by the Mapbox C++ team.
+This is an opinionated glossary of terms developed by the Mapbox team.

+The assumptions are:

+-   **_performance matters_**
+    you are choosing to use C++ to write the most efficient code possible
+-   **_robustness matters_**
+    you are choosing to use C++ to unlock the benefits of a statically typed language
+-   **_multiple platforms matter_**
+    your code will need to run across multiple linux or os x versions
+-   **_distribution matters_**
+    your seek to distribute your code to users and clients without them knowing how to compile it

 It is intended to cover terms needed to understand:

 -   packaging
 -   build systems
 -   compilers and linkers
+-   memory allocation
 -   library design
 -   binary distribution
+-   profiling
--   profiling and debugging topics
+-   debugging

 It is not intended to be a complete reference on language or syntax terms.
 For more references on language terms see:

 -   A glossary by the creator of C++: <http://www.stroustrup.com/glossary.html>
 -   A keyword glossary: <http://en.cppreference.com/w/cpp/keyword>

-Please edit or add to this file!
+Contributions are welcome.
+To contribute, please:

 -   Add a new section with `##`
 -   Add a new term with `###`